JohnAD/top_human_languages/README.md

 ### 50% : total speaker count

 Weighs the languages in favor reaching the most people in general.
 So, this includes both native speakers and speakers who speak the language as a second language.
+The "Percent of World Reached" number is from the total speaker count.

 ### 10% : web content